top of page

 There is no hiding that tours are the biggest emitters of carbon poullution in Fiordland but some tours have ways of offsetting this to create an equal benefit back to the enviornment.

 For example at Luxe Tours, all of our onboard packaging, paper, cups, waterbottles, is all either compostable or recylable.
 We have an internal composting system for all our waste.
-We also plant a native tree for every guest that travels with us which over the next 20 years will well and truly cover that guests portion of the tour.
+We also plant a native tree for every booking that travels with us which over the next 20 years will well and truly cover that guests portion of the tour.

 Recommendation: The little things matter, aim to leave no footprint behind.
 Look for a Milford Sound tour that is working hard to benefit the area.